SharePoint/sp-dev-docs/docs/general-development/managed-navigation-in-sharepoint.md

-Managed navigation APIs are built into the taxonomy and publishing libraries in SharePoint 2013.
+Managed navigation APIs are built into the taxonomy and publishing libraries in SharePoint.
 Managed metadata components like term sets and the term store are used to enable taxonomy-driven navigation for your site.
 In the .NET server class library, the  [Microsoft.SharePoint.Publishing.Navigation](https://msdn.microsoft.com/library/Microsoft.SharePoint.Publishing.Navigation.aspx) namespace contains term, term set, and other class objects that mirror the **Term** class and **TermSet** class in the [Microsoft.SharePoint.Taxonomy](https://msdn.microsoft.com/library/Microsoft.SharePoint.Taxonomy.aspx) navigation namespace, providing methods and properties specifically designed to associate those metadata items with navigation elements.
 Other classes, like [TaxonomySiteMapNode](https://msdn.microsoft.com/library/Microsoft.SharePoint.Publishing.Navigation.TaxonomySiteMapNode.aspx) , enable you to provide metadata with various site navigation elements, such as site map nodes and other parts of your site's navigation.
 Other classes enable caching and context for managed navigation.